quark036/SyncManager/README.md

 You should fork the repo so I can see who you are!
 Feel free to contact me with any questions

+UPDATE 2:
+Haha nevermind that was just me accessing it from different computers hahahaha.